oreximus/smart_oscp/WebAppTest/Intro_to_Web_App.md

 - Web application attacks are prevalent and present a challenge for most organizations with a web presence, regardless of their size.

-- After all, they are usually accessible fron any country by everyone with an internet connection and a web browser and usually offer a vast attack surface.
+- After all, they are usually accessible from any country by everyone with an internet connection and a web browser and usually offer a vast attack surface.

 - There are many automated tools for scanning and attacking web applications that, in the wrong hands, can cause significant damage.